Overview

 Account Minimums

-minimum fee for managing smaller accounts.
-However, for certain clients, the minimum account size is
+impose a minimum fee for managing smaller accounts.
+However, for certain clients, the minimum

-Clients with assets below the minimum account size can pay a higher percentage rate on their annual fees
+fee.
+Clients with assets below the minimum account size can pay a higher percentage rate on their

 Azimut Investment Advisors LLC